 Most of the house is original, from the curving unsupported cypress stairway to the double-washboard kitchen sink.
 Much of the renovation was green, using recycled materials.
 The only new features of the house are those to make you comfortable, such as replacing the ancient floor furnace with central air and heat.

 Please note that this listing is only the first floor of the house.
 There is a separate listing/rental for the upstairs loft space.
 In case this unit is booked during the dates you're interested in, please don't hesitate to ask about upstairs.

 It is also important to note that there may be guests in the upstairs loft during your stay.
 This historic house was built before the days of insulation between floors, so you may hear footsteps above.
 Please consider this if you are extremely sound-sensitive.

 From the house, you’re as likely to hear Mr. Okra pass by with his produce-painted truck, announcing on his loudspeaker the vegetables he has for sale today, as you are a brass band wafting from Congo Square, the spot where enslaved people from all over Africa were allowed to leave some plantations and houses to meet on Sundays and play music together.

 While you are going to New Orleans for its unique and seemingly endless gifts, it matters to us – a lot - that you are supremely happy and comfortable here.
-To help this, we provide lots of extra touches, from fruit and snacks on the counter to local beer in the fridge.

 At the house, you will find information to help you navigate New Orleans’ offerings, from walkable breakfast joints to my favorite day trips.
 If you catch me at the house, feel free to ask for my musical suggestions.
 I’ve been going out to hear local bands regularly since I was 15, and enthuse to share the best of what I know.